*edited May 2020*

-Pretty early in my previous relationship, I realized my boyfriend and I could not communicate.
-He, like me, was a poet and while I laid my words out- calculated like a math problem often saying things too harshly- he preferred to paint his statements using colorful language and flowery metaphors that often resulted in me needing to be a mind reader.
+Pretty early in my previous relationship, I realized that my then boyfriend and I could not communicate.
+We were both poets and too deep for our own good.
+I laid my words out- calculated like a math problem often saying things too harshly and matter-of-factly.
+He preferred to paint his statements using colorful language and flowery metaphors that often resulted in me needing to be a mind reader.
 So we’d argue.
 Then apologize and repeat trying to get the other one to understand what we were saying.

 Me: Can you bring me an orange juice or apple juice?

 Him: Only a 16 oz.

 (He calls and tells me they only have Arizona brand)

 Me: Arizona is fine.